 Join us as we explore the scams found on OurTime, how you can protect yourself, and what to do if you think you’ve been victimized online.

 SCAM #1: Fake Profile

-The fake profile exists for a con- the question is which type of con.
+The fake profile exists for a specific con- the question is which type of con.
 Sometimes fake profiles are bots, which want to direct traffic away from OurTime to a paid service or site.
 Fake profiles can also be catfish, or daters trying to trick you into thinking they’re someone else for fun and to conceal their identity.
 More commonly, fake profiles are foreign scammers who will act as if they’ve fallen madly in love with you after a few messages or even just from reading your profile.

-They will immediately try and get you off the site, saying they’re sure you’re the ‘one’.
-They will say they are cancelling their account and want to use email or outside messaging services instead.
+They will immediately try and get you off the dating site, saying they’re sure you’re the ‘one’.
+They will say they are canceling their account and want to use email or outside messaging services instead.
 Why do they do this?
 As their profile is likely to be discovered as a fake by the service.
 They might ask you to delete your account to focus on them or block you.
 That way you’ll be unaware of how much time they spend on the site looking for other victims.

 What to do: If you’re still on the service and suspect you are corresponding with a fake profile, report it to OurTime and block the profile in question.

 This is often step 2 for those who have fake profiles.
 Step 1 is luring you in and establishing contact.
 Once that has happened, they will say whatever it takes to get you to trust them.
 Their goal all along is money.
 Red flags to look for: They declare extreme attachment to you very quickly, without ever meeting.
 They claim to travel a lot, usually for work and be very successful.
 They list a multitude of hobbies meant to appeal to many personality types, as you aren’t their only victim.
 While they’re pursuing you, they are also pursuing other people.